trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 ## Victim Workstation

-- IP Address: **10.1.9.101**
+- **IP Address:** 10.1.9.101
-- Generated the highest packet count within the capture.
+- Identified as the compromised workstation based on IPv4 endpoint statistics and conversation analysis.
-- Initiated communications with multiple external hosts.
+- Generated the highest packet count within the capture and initiated DNS, HTTP, TLS, and SMTP communications communications throughout the investigation.

-## Key Network Activity
+## Observed Malicious Network Activity

 - DNS lookups for external infrastructure.
 - HTTP GET requests.